klpiech/klpiech.github.io/resume.md

 - Created and maintained documentation for Magnet REVIEW, a collection of Kubernetes-managed Docker-containerized services deployed to both cloud and on-premises environments.
 - Researched and experimented with the Kubernetes kubectl command-line command to document system monitoring.
 The environment set-up topic answered every question a new team member had.
+- Described using Grafana Loki to examine solution log files.
 - Created architecture and dataflow diagrams.
 - Reviewed UX strings for the front end and installer prompts.
 - Helped team members with Flare, CSS, and Git questions.